 Set Up Tracking

-Install the tracking code provided by your analytics tool on your website.
-This code collects data about your visitors and their interactions.
+Install the tracking code provided by your chosen analytics tool on your website.
+This code collects data about user behavior and sends it to your analytics dashboard.

 Define Your Goals

-Determine what you want to achieve with your website.
-Are you looking to increase sales, generate leads, or boost engagement?
-Setting clear goals will help you focus on the metrics that matter most.
+What do you want to achieve with your website?
+Whether it’s increasing sales, generating leads, or boosting engagement, defining clear goals will help you focus on the right metrics.

 Monitor Key Metrics